 Our fuel data is gathered from Fuel Card users.
-When they purchase fuel with their card, we know what type of fuel they bought and how much it cost.
-Since there are tens of thousands of fuel card users in the UK, we are able to update our prices at around 8,000 stations each and every working day.
+When they purchase fuel with their card, we know what type of fuel they bought, where they bought it, and how much it cost.
+Since there are tens of thousands of fuel card users in the UK, we are able to update our prices at around 8,000 stations each and every day.

-There are 8,490 garages in the United Kingdom of which we are currently aware; however, some of them have been closed or do not accept fuel cards, and therefore we do not list them on the site.
-We currently have 96% of the garage market listed and prices from these stations that are 48 hours old or less.
+There are around 8,500 garages in the United Kingdom of which we are currently aware.
+However, some of them have been closed or do not accept fuel cards, and therefore we do not list them on the site.
+We currently have 98% of the garage market covered, with prices that are 48 hours old or less.

 The average fuel prices are an arithmetic mean, i.e. the sum of the prices for each fuel type divided by the number of stations we have prices for.
 These are calculated and updated on a daily basis.

 PetrolPrices has recently changed its policy on searches.
 If you are signed up to the free, Basic version of the service, you will be provided with a monthly allowance of searches that is adequate in 98% of all member cases.